Canop/miaou/README.md

 # Installing a server

-A [vagrant](http://www.vagrantup.com/) configuration is available to help you set up a development environment quickly.
-See more information at its [documentation](vagrant/vagrant.md).

-If you prefer to use [docker](https://www.docker.com/) as development environment, it's also available.
-See more information at its [documentation](docker/README.md).

-If you want to install Miaou on your own, the installation documentation is available [here](installation.md).
+If you want to install Miaou, the installation documentation is available [here](installation.md).

 And if you run your own server, please tell us.